magic890/daml-gold-trade/README.md

 # DAML Gold Trade / Asset Pledging - Use Case

 In Middle East gold trade and pledging of gold assets in order gain profit is a popular practice.
-Raw gold, buillions and jewellery are pledged to a counterparty (i.e., lender) which in exchange will provide an interest payment.
+Raw gold, buillions and money are pledged to a counterparty (i.e., lender) which in exchange will provide an interest payment.

 The lender will work with the asset in custody, gaining his own profit.
 As an example, a lender might pledge an asset to a shop to sold on the market with a markup.